JanezStupar/drift_crdt/README.md

       username: 'postgres',
       password: 'postgres',
     ),
+    schema: 'app',
   );
 }
 ```

 If you are managing connections yourself (for instance through a `Pool`), use
 `CrdtQueryExecutor.postgresOpened(session)` instead of the factory shown above.
+Omit the `schema` parameter if you want to stay on the default `public` schema.

 ### Running tests